szstonelee/redisoo/use.md

 The client will wait until the key has been deleted from the database.
 (Acutally, the sql statement finished from database)

-And Redisoo will guarentee the key is consistenet with the database.
+And Redisoo will guarentee the key is consistent with the database.

 i.e. If something wrong with the database, the key will not be delete from Redisoo.